Emmanuel Clive Pohl: Australia (1994-present)

 In July 1994, after settling in Queensland, Pohl took up the position of Private Portfolio Manager with Westpac Investment Management, Ltd Brisbane.
 He left Westpac in December 1995 to join Queensland-based Wilson HTM Ltd stockbrokers (now Wilsons) as Managing Director of its wholly owned subsidiary, Wilson HTM Asset Management (WAML), described by Pohl in 2002 as a “bottom-up stock picker” whose overall investment process was automated and “military”.

 Hyperion Asset Management

 In 1996 Wilson HTM Asset Management was rebranded Hyperion Asset Management (Hyperion) and with the support of Wilson HTM Ltd the executives acquired an equity stake of fifty percent.
 As Chief Executive Officer, Managing Director and Chairman of the Investment Committee (1996-July 2012), Pohl grew the company to over $3 billion funds under management.

-Pohl steered Hyperion through the global financial crisis (GFC) of 2007/8, from its 24.21% loss to nearly break even in the 2008/9 fiscal year, enabling the fund to retain its Lonsec investment research product rating of ‘Recommended’.
+Pohl led Hyperion during the 2008 financial crisis, from its 24.21% loss to nearly break even in the 2008-2009 fiscal year, enabling the fund to retain its Lonsec investment research product rating of ‘Recommended’.